a7-software/andaman7-api/a7-protocol.md

 These constraints make AMIs very easy to manage in a distributed world.
 They can be created anywhere, by anyone, with no risk of "data conflict" whatsoever.
 AMIs have a reference to their "parent", e.g. a given EHR.

+For example, in Andaman7, the weight is represented by an AMI with the `ami.weight` key.
+Its value is the number representing the actual weight.
+You may wondering "How do I know the unit of this value ?".
+Well, this is covered in the next concept, the qualifiers.

+The list of all defined AMIs is available at: [AMIs dictionary]({{ BASE_PATH }}/guide/medical-data/types.html#amis).
+We can create new ones if needed;
+please contact us at [support@andaman7.com](mailto:support@andaman7.com).

+Some AMIs' values are restricted to a predefined list of values.
+Those lists and values are listed in the [AMIs dictionary]({{ BASE_PATH }}/guide/medical-data/types.html#amis) page.

 #### Qualifier

 Life is not so simple, unfortunately.
 Very often, a piece of information needs to be "qualified" by secondary elements of information.